-- Pipeline route Alternative D, represented by the green lines on the locality maps, was also considered.
-This proposed pipeline follows the same route as Alternative A and C until the point where it is proposed that Alternative C crosses the N12 (point c in Figure 4).
+Pipeline route Alternative D, represented by the green lines on the locality maps, is also considered an preferred alternative.
+This proposed pipeline follows the same route as Alternative C until the point where it is proposed that Alternative C crosses the N12 (point c in Figure 4).
 It is proposed that pipeline route Alternative D follows the road reserve on the Northern side of the N12 until the existing bridge to the west of the site.
 From here it is proposed that the pipe be attached to the bridge to cross the road and river to the South of the N12.
-From here it will remain within the road reserve until the point where it crosses into the school property and terminated within the proposed storage dam.
+The pipeline to remain within the road reserve until the point where it crosses into the school property and terminated within the proposed irrigation dam.
 No listed activities will be triggered as the pipeline is to remain within the road reserve.
-Approximate length of the pipeline is ±590m - 9.
-The proposed galvanized irrigation dam will have a storage capacity of ±121m3 and dimensions of ±10m diameter ±1.55m high.
-It is proposed the be covered with a galvanized sheeting roof structure.
-The dam will be fire retardant and manufactured from Aluzinc corrugated sheets of 0.8mm thickness.
-The dam to be provided with an 800g/m2 supported PVC Liner which carries a 12 year warrantee.
-The liners are UV stabilised and contain biocides to minimise fungus growth thus making it suitable for water storage - 10.
-A small pump station (2m2) will be provided at the dam to provide a flow of 4.5l/s at a head of 3.5bar feeding a crawling irrigator which will be used to irrigate the sports field. - 11.
-A chip doser for the dosing of a calcium hypochlorite solution into the circular dam will be provided to disinfect the final effluent prior to irrigation to avoid any pathogens from remaining in the irrigation water.
+Approximate length of the pipeline is ±590m.